Blood Orange Halves

 - Salt and pepper to taste

-- 1. In a bowl, mix blood orange juice, honey, soy sauce, olive oil, garlic powder, salt, and pepper to create the marinade.
+- 1. In a bowl, mix blood orange juice, honey, minced garlic, thyme, salt, and pepper to create the marinade.

-- 2. Marinate the chicken breasts for at least 30 minutes in the refrigerator.
+- 2. Marinate the chicken breasts in the mixture for at least 30 minutes.

-- 3. Grill the chicken over medium heat for 6-7 minutes on each side or until fully cooked, basting with the marinade.
+- 3. Grill the chicken over medium heat for 6-7 minutes per side or until fully cooked, basting with leftover marinade.

 Blood Orange Smoothie Bowl

-A vibrant smoothie bowl featuring blood oranges, perfect for a nutritious breakfast or snack topped with your favorite superfoods.
+A vibrant smoothie bowl featuring blood oranges, banana, and spinach, topped with healthy seeds and nuts for a nutritious breakfast.

 - 1 banana